About Rhythm Changes

 The 3 parts of this website

-1. The gig list that makes it more fun and easier to participate in Vancouver jazz: a monthly webpage used by thousands of people, often referred to as the comprehensive source for what's happening in our community.
+- The gig list, a monthly webpage that gathers over 200 Vancouver jazz and related shows in one place.
+The list is used by thousands of people and is often referred to as the comprehensive source for what's happening in our community.

-2. The free weekly email for staying tuned-in to our music scene, every Tuesday morning at 6:00 AM Pacific Time.
-It covers artists, events, and recordings for you to check out, plus the week’s upcoming events from the gig list.
+- The free weekly email for regularly enjoying our music scene, every Tuesday morning at 6:00 AM Pacific Time.
+It includes the week’s upcoming events from the gig list and features artists, events, or recordings for you to check out.

 Will Chernoff